diogoaurelio/schedoscopeWiki/Open-Street-Map-Tutorial.md

 ##Adaptation
-Thus the example code is running now in Cloudera Quickstart VM.
-Try get it running with your own hadoop cluster now.
+The tutorial is now in a Cloudera Quickstart VM.
+You should try to get it running with your own hadoop cluster.

 Simply install the Schedoscope tutorial on your own machine (see [[Installation|Open Street Map Tutorial#installation]] step 3 and 4).
 Then change the [[configuration settings|Configuring Schedoscope]] in `schedoscope-tutorial/src/main/resources/schedoscope.conf` as follows: